tobias-forkel/Magento2_CustomShipping/README.md

 ```

 ## Features
-* Enable and disable it by using the `Start Date` or `End Date` field.
-* `Frequency` allows you to enable the custom shipping method on specific weekdays only.
 * The option `Backend`, `Frontend` or `Backend / Frontend` allows you hide or display the custom shipping method in frontend or backend.
 * The option `Customer` allows you to display the custom shipping method for logged in customers only.
+* With `Scheduler` you can manage the availability automatically by using the `Start Date` or `End Date` field.
+* `Frequency` allows you to enable the custom shipping method on specific weekdays only.
+* With `Hide Other Shipping Methods` you can disable other shipping methods if Custom Shipping is available.
 * Customizable `Method Name` and `Method Title`.
 * Customizable `Price`.
 Default is `0.00`.